puppetlabs/ace/README.md

 ## Installation

-The Agentless Catalog Executor (ACE) is installed as pe-ace-server as part of Puppet Enterprise (PE).
+The Agentless Catalog Executor (ACE) is built-in to Puppet Enterprise (PE) as pe-ace-server.

 ## Usage